ansible/community-docs/integration_tests_quick_start_guide.rst

 If you failed to reproduce the bug, ask the reporter to provide additional information.
 Maybe the cause is just wrong environment settings.

-In very environment specific cases, manual testing by issue reporter or other interested users is required.
+In very environment specific cases that cannot be reproduced in integration tests, manual testing by issue reporter or other interested users is required.

 Refactoring code
 ----------------

 When refactoring code, always check that related options are covered in a `corresponding test target<Determine if integration tests exist>`_.
-Do not assume if the test target exists, everything is covered.
+Do not assume if the test target exists, everything is (well) covered.

+For more information on how features should be tested, refer to `this section<Covering-modules-new-features>`_.

+.. _Covering-modules-new-features:

 Covering modules / new features
 -------------------------------

-These are important recommendations:

-- When covering a module, cover all its options separately and their meaningful combinations.
+When covering a module, cover all its options separately and their meaningful combinations.
+Every possible use of the module should be tested against:

+- Idepmotency (Does re-running a task report no changes?)
+- Check-mode (Does dry-running a task behaves the same as a real run?
+Does it not make any changes?)
+- Return values (Does the module return values consistently under different conditions?)

+Each of test actions will have to be tested at least six times:

+- Perform an action in check-mode if supported (this should indicate a change).
+- Check with another module that the changes have ``not`` been actually made.
+- Perform the action for real (this should indicate a change).
+- Check with another module that the changes have been actually made.
+- Perform the action again in check-mode (this should indicate ``no`` change).
+- Perform the action again for real (this should indicate ``no`` change).

+To check a task:

-- Register the outcome of the tasks as variables, for example, ``register: result``.
-With the ``assert`` module, check:
+- Register the outcome of the task as a variable, for example, ``register: result``.
+Using the `assert <https://docs.ansible.com/ansible/latest/collections/ansible/builtin/assert_module.html>`_ module, check:

-    + If ``result is changed`` or not.
+  + If ``- result is changed`` or not.
-    + Expected return values (all that can be returned should be checked at least once within the test tasks).
+  + Expected return values.
-- If the module change a system, check the actual system state using other modules.
+- If the module changes a system, check the actual system state using other modules.
 For example, if the module changes a file, we can check that the file has been changed by checking its checksum with the ``ansible.builtin.stat`` module before and after the test tasks.
-- Additionally, run the test tasks with ``check_mode: yes`` (if the check mode is supported by the module).
+- Run the same task with ``check_mode: yes`` (if check-mode is supported by the module).
 Check with other modules that the actual system state has not been changed.
 - Cover cases when the module must fail.
 Use the ``ignore_errors: yes`` option and check the returned message with the ``assert`` module.

 Example: